 Basic style guidelines

-for all content hosted on the LeTourneau University Web site
+The following applies to all content hosted on the LeTourneau University Web site (www.letu.edu):

-- Format all text in Arial, the font standard for all CMS content on the University Web
+- Format all text in Calibri, the font standard for all CMS content on the University Web site.

-- Adhere to the standard font color for all heading and body copy: automatic black.
+- Adhere to the standard font color for all heading and body copy

 - Eliminate excess spacing between paragraphs.

 - Select heading sizes from the specified range of formatting standards.

 - The standard heading size is ‘heading 2’.

 - The standard subheading size is ‘headline 3’.

 - Select additional text sizes from the specified range of sizing options.

 - The standard size for body text is ‘normal’.